10 of the Hardest Horror Movies to Watch as a Parent

 3. Pan’s Labyrinth (2006)

-And the sacrifice made by ten-year-old Ophelia at the end makes this movie a truly horrific watch for any parent (though I have to admit that the ending is strangely beautiful).
+The sacrifice made by ten-year-old Ophelia makes this movie a truly horrific watch for any parent, though I have to admit that the ending is strangely beautiful.

 2. The Exorcist (1973)